 Home

 Please take a look at Grandpa's story:

 Grandpa certainly would have been proud of his son.
 Grandma threw a party when Dad went off to fight in World War II.
-Click here for videos or here for photos.
+Click here for video and photos.
+He was Honorably Discharged in November, 1945.
 Jack Dale Goes to War

+Home